prathusingh/gallery/README.md

 ##### Microservices

-- gateway - endpoint for web client to interact with backend. communicates with user service using grpc.
+- gateway - endpoint for web client to interact with other microservices.
+Receives http request from the webclient.
-- user - handles authentication, authorization, personalized url generation, subscribes to booking event. communicates with media and discovery service using grpc.
+- user - handles authentication, authorization, personalized url generation and review generation. stores all the information in PostgreSQL db.
+Commands logged in user in the event store
-- media - handles images processing, loading, fetching from google cloud storage.
+- media - handles images processing, loading, fetching from google cloud storage. stores meta infor mation inside media PostgreSQL db.
+Reads photographs based on the logged in user.
+  Commands new photographs for the photographer.
-- discovery - handles search of new photographers as well as potential clients. supports browing by new cusotmers or photographers.
+- search - handles search of new photographs by the phtographs type.
+Read only view from the elastic store.
-- notification - handles notifcation regarding booking, comments and upvotes. communicates asynchronously with user service using event driven mechanism.
+- notification - subscribe to new reviews and messages. read only view.
 - message - enables email communication.
-- review - enables reviewing of photographer's work.
+Commands new message inside PostgreSQL db.